-All employees who have an EMT certification must maintain at least an EMT-Basic certification.
+All Employees must maintain at least and EMT-Basic certification.

-Employees in the Fire Captain classification shall be ineligible for EMT-Premium pay.
+Employees in the Fire Captain and Battalion Chief classification shall be ineligible for EMT-Premium pay.

 Employees may petition the Fire Chief to reduce their certification to the EMT-Basic level at any time.
 The Fire Chief will consider all pertinent information and operational needs of the department prior to making the final decision.